Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 Time Efficiency

 If you have limited time, running delivers more cardiovascular benefit per minute.
 A 30-minute run typically provides more training stimulus than 30 minutes of moderate cycling.
+That’s just the reality of the intensity difference.

 Equipment and Cost

 Running requires minimal equipment—just quality shoes replaced every 300-500 miles.
 Cycling involves a larger upfront investment (bike, helmet, maintenance) but lower ongoing costs if you maintain your equipment properly.
+I’ve found the bike pays for itself over time, but that initial investment can be a barrier.

 Weather Dependency